How Can I Find Resources For Refractory Depression?

 Lifestyle changes

 As with many kinds of mental health care, treatment for refractory depression is often more effective when the individual is mindful of their physical health and practices self-care.
-There are many ways you can reduce the stress in your life and improve your chances of experiencing desirable treatment outcomes.
+There are many ways you can reduce the stress in your life and improve your chances of experiencing desirable long-term treatment outcomes.
 Try to get as much rest as possible, maintain a balanced diet, and get regular exercise.
 Self-care practices such as yoga, mindfulness, and deep breathing can also be beneficial.

 Navigating refractory depression with online therapy

-The results from a growing number of studies suggest that online therapy is an efficacious form of treatment for individuals who are living with depression.
+The results from a growing number of studies suggest that online therapy is an efficacious form of treatment for people with depression.
 In a meta-analysis of 14 studies examining the benefits of online cognitive behavioral therapy for depression, researchers concluded that treatment produces an “immediate and sustained reduction in depressive symptoms”.
 They also noted the ability of online therapy to bridge the treatment gap that often exists in mental health care due to barriers such as cost, geographical limitations, and time constraints.

 If you’d like a new perspective on your depression symptoms, consider getting matched with a qualified mental health professional through BetterHelp.
 BetterHelp works with thousands of licensed therapists—who each have three years and 1,000 hours of hands-on experiences—so you’ll have a good chance of connecting with someone who can help you address your specific concerns regarding treatment-resistant depression.
 With online therapy, you can participate in sessions remotely, which can be helpful if refractory depression makes leaving home difficult.